moon7-io/moon7-sort/README.md

 // Same as above, with default probability threshold numbers.sort(randomly);

+// Sort using the identity function, which does nothing numbers.sort(preserve);
 ```

 > ⚠️ **Note**: The `random()` and `randomly` functions produce biased results and are not suitable for
 > statistical or cryptographic applications.
 For proper random shuffling, use the Fisher-Yates algorithm instead.

+Why include a `preserve` comparator that seemingly does nothing?
+Because it serves as an "identity function" for comparators - useful when working with higher-order functions that require a comparator parameter, but you want to maintain the original order.
+Check out the practical examples in the [Advanced Sorting](#-advanced-sorting) section below to see this in action.

 ### 🔍 Sorting Objects by Properties